britsnj/enscraper/README.md

 Done now.
 Still need to colate the data into a single file, i.e. get the name from a row and add it to a master row if not there already

+Have to add in an overall gui to give access to all the different components.